vbillys/writing/ieee-pandoc-template/sections/main.md

 ## Middleware

-Middleware refers to the software component that connects the various modules across network distributed system.
+Middleware refers to the software component that connects the various modules across network of distributed system.
 It makes communication transparent to connected modules by providing reliability, consistency, security,   and privacy capabilities.
-In our architecture CHROMOSOME[@CHROMOSOME] a Message-oriented middleware is used.
-CHROMOSOME implements publish-subscribe message paradigm, which also provides more guarantees with respect to the behaviour of distributed applications. [@buckl2014chromosome] The other  alternative middlewares are Robotics Operating System (ROS) [@quigley2009ros] and  OpenRTM-aist [@ando2005rt] which are commonly used in the field of Robotics.
+In our architecture CHROMOSOME (abbreviated as XME) [@CHROMOSOME], a message-oriented middleware is used.
+XME implements publish-subscribe message paradigm, which provides guarantees with respect to the behaviour of distributed applications [@buckl2014chromosome].
+The other  alternative middlewares are Robotics Operating System (ROS) [@quigley2009ros] and  OpenRTM-aist [@ando2005rt] which are commonly used in the field of robotics.

 ## Localization

-Fig \ref{fig_2} shows a control error during simulation.
+Fig. \ref{fig_2} shows a control error during simulation.
 A Stanley controller can be used for different type of course, such as parking, low speed, and medium travels.

 \begin{figure}[!t]
 \centering